Wind-WindKids/winding/samples/sophieandwind/quartet.md

 --
-hey_jude: page, text
+hey_jude: page, portrait-oriented
 --
+@text: small
 Wind didn’t see the message right away.

 That morning, his dad called from the doorway:
 “Come on, let’s head to the coast — catch some wind the old way.”

-He scooped him up the way he had when Wind was little, and together they drove off.
+And together they drove off.

 They left the freeway, climbing into the hills.
 *Hey Jude* filled the car.

 His dad sang, off-key but certain.
 Wind grinned and joined in.
-As they crested the ridge, the ocean opened wide below.
+As they crested the ridge,
+the ocean opened wide below.

-By the time they reached the harbor, a catamaran was waiting, her sails bright in the late-morning sun.
+@image:
+A car driving on a coastal road, with the ocean visible in the distance.
+The sky is clear and blue, with a few clouds.
+The car is a modern sedan, and we see it from behind, driving away from us.

 --
-salt_and_ice: spread, landscape-oriented
+salt_and_ice_text: page, portrait-oriented
 --
+@text: small
-They came back in the late afternoon, skin warm, hair stiff with salt.
+They went sailing and came back in the late afternoon, skin warm, jackets and hair stiff with salt.
-Wind’s jacket was crusted white where the spray had dried.

-Salt melts ice, he said, brushing it from his sleeve.
+“Salt melts ice,” Wind said, brushing it from his sleeve.

 The phone blinked awake in his hand, still warm from the sun.

 One new message.